-It’s an issue no-one can ignore.
-The rise in street protests, high profile teenage activists, global summits, and stark warnings from some of the best scientists in the world has put climate change front and centre in our minds.
+Climate change is an issue no one can ignore.
+Some of the best scientists in the world have put climate change front and centre in our minds.

 But what are we doing about it?